Laminette: What is it for and how to sew it?

 There are two types of laminette.

-The best known and most used is the transparent laminette.
+The most well-known and most used is the transparent laminette.
 It is thin and very flexible.
-It is the one we use for knit fabrics and for lingerie.
+This is the one used for knit fabrics and for lingerie.

 The other type of laminette is a bit thicker and less stretchy.
 It is mostly found in white or black.
 It is designed to resist sea salt, chlorine, and sun, unlike the transparent one.
 This type of laminette, as you might have guessed, is intended for swimwear.

-For which garments do we use laminette and where do we place it?
+For which garments is laminette used and where is it placed?

-As you saw above, this little transparent rubber ribbon, white/black, is used for stretch fabrics.
+As you saw above, this small transparent, white/black rubber ribbon is used for stretch fabrics.
 It is essential in some cases and optional in others.
 Let's take a closer look!

-For a t-shirt, a sweatshirt, a cardigan or a knit dress we put it in the shoulder seams and we can add some in the back neckline.
+For a t-shirt, sweatshirt, cardigan, or knit dress: it is placed in the shoulder seams and can also be added to the back neckline.

-These are the sensitive points of this type of garment.
-All the weight of the fabric is held by these seams so to prevent your t-shirt from stretching out, seams breaking, we will use it in these seams which will be reinforced.
+These are the stress points of this type of garment.
+All the weight of the fabric is supported by these seams, so to prevent your t-shirt from stretching out or the seams from giving way, laminette is used in these seams to reinforce them.

-Be careful, for a knit dress, the use of laminette is essential because there is much more fabric weight than on a t-shirt.
+Note, for a knit dress, using laminette is essential because there is much more fabric weight than on a t-shirt.

-For lingerie: Laminette will be useful in the neckline of a wireless bra, a bralette, on the thigh seams...
+For lingerie: Laminette is useful in the neckline of a wireless bra, a bralette, on the leg seams...
 Refer to the notes of the pattern you selected for your lingerie.
-Note that laminette supports but in no way replaces elastics
+Note that laminette supports but does not replace elastics in any way!

-For swimwear : If you want your swimsuit to hold, so that your chest doesn’t escape from your neckline... use laminette!
-Indeed, if there is one garment where laminette is indispensable, it is the swimsuit!
-Indeed, a swimsuit soaks up water, the fabric becomes heavy, it is subjected to tension... the fabric tends to stretch at that moment...
-That’s when laminette will support the seams and the shape of the swimsuit.
-So choose swimsuit patterns that offer laminette placement or else... don’t go in the water at the risk of losing your swimsuit!
+For swimwear: If you want your swimsuit to hold, and your bust not to escape from the neckline... use laminette!
+Indeed, if there is one garment where laminette is essential, it is the swimsuit!
+A swimsuit soaks up water, the fabric becomes heavy, it is subjected to tension... the fabric tends to stretch out at that moment...
+This is where laminette supports the seams and the shape of the swimsuit.
+So choose swimsuit patterns that include laminette placement or... don't go in the water at the risk of losing your swimsuit!

 How to sew laminette?

-For my part, I sew the laminette directly with the overlocker at the same time as my seams (since we are indeed working with stretch fabrics).
+For my part, I sew laminette directly with the serger at the same time as my seams (since we are working with stretch fabrics).

-There are two ways to properly apply it:
+There are two ways to apply it properly:

-• in one step: baste the seams with basting thread so that it does not move during the overlock
+• in one step: baste the seams with basting thread so it doesn't move during serging

-• in two steps: stitch it with a zigzag stitch on the sewing machine on one of the shoulders and then sew the two shoulders together.
+• in two steps: stitch it with a zigzag stitch on one shoulder with a sewing machine, then sew the two shoulders together.

-If you want to get some, you will find them in the shop (transparent, black and white).
+If you want to get some, you will find it in the shop (transparent, black, and white).

 Get your needles ready!